-It was originally meant to be an office, but the room was perfect for a wine cart I had bought just before our home search.
-So I furnished the room with the wine cart in mind adding a couch, chairs, a coffee table and a bookshelf for all of my cookbooks.
+It was initially meant to be an office, but the room was perfect for a wine cart I had bought just before our home search.
+So I furnished the room with the wine cart in mind adding a couch, chairs, a coffee table, and a bookshelf for all of my cookbooks.
 Once the room was set-up, the only thing missing was a title for my domain.
 And what do you know?
-My genius sister, Kelly, said to me “You should call it The Lady Parlor”.
+My genius sister, Kelly, said to me, “You should call it The Lady Parlor.”

 The Lady Parlor.
 The name was and is perfect.
-It didn't require a $35 fee.
-It didn't require a piece of paperwork.
-However, it did require numerous deliveries from Wayfair…
+It didn’t require a $35 fee.
+It didn’t need a piece of paperwork.
+However, it did require many deliveries from Wayfair…

 It’s a space I absolutely love, my favorite place in my home.
 It’s a place to gather for glasses of wine or mugs of coffee.
 It’s a place that I read through cookbooks or thumb through HGTV magazines.
 It’s a place where I tell my dogs to “STOP BARKING!!” because they feel the need to act as neighborhood watch whenever anyone walks by.
 And it’s the perfect space for a Lady and her Lady (and Lord) friends.
 Although no titles are required for entry.
 Because I’m a cool Lady.

 What space in your home is your place?
 What have you done to make it your own?
 What do you do in your space?
 Let me know in the comments!
 I’d love to hear from you!